Growing Heather in pots seems difficult but with the right guidance, you can do it easily! Here are all the details you will need to grow them!

 Plant them in a large, wide pot, one size bigger than the previous one with good drainage holes in the bottom.

-Heather loves sun but they needs to be sheltered from strong winds.
-Keep your potted heather in less windy and sunny spot.
-However you can grow this plant in partial sun.
+Heather loves the sun but they need to be sheltered from strong winds.
+Keep your potted heather in a less windy and sunny spot.
+However, you can grow this plant in partial sun.

 Heather Care in Pots

-Water when top two inch layer of soil is dry.
-Do not let the soil dry out completely, otherwise plant will lose buds and leaves.
+Water when the top two-inch layer of soil is dry.
+Do not let the soil dry out completely, otherwise, the plant will lose buds and leaves.
 When watering, remember not to spill water on leaves, it promotes fungal diseases.

 Heather does not need much fertilizer.
 However, you can fertilize heather with rhododendron fertilizer.
 Heathers are very sensitive to over-fertilization, make sure to follow fertilizer package’s instruction to avoid over-fertilization.